cutranslator

 Cooking methods

 Typical methods include high-heat searing or grilling for steaks, resting before slicing, and cutting across the grain when the muscle is fibrous.
-Because this cut sits on the sirloin primal (Upper hip, above the sirloin cap (coulotte) and behind the short loin), adjust time and temperature to thickness and marbling.
+Because this cut sits on the round primal (Front of the rear leg, between sirloin and round), adjust time and temperature to thickness and marbling.

 Translations across countries